VEuPathDB/puppet-irods/README.md

 repositories as part of the 4.2 release.
 In the meantime, you are on your own creating a repo and configuring the server to use it.

+This module does not manage firewall ports used by iRODS.

 Resource server setup requires an available, functional iCAT server.
+So construct your Puppet manifests accordingly.

 ## Parameters